AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 >[!NOTE]
 >
->Currently, this step of the Headless Journey is only concerned with the AEM GraphQL API and Content Fragments.
+>This step of the Headless Journey is only concerned with the AEM GraphQL API and Content Fragments.

-### AEM GraphQL API {#aem-graphql-api}
+## AEM GraphQL API {#aem-graphql-api}

 The AEM GraphQL API is a customized version of the standard GraphQL API, specially configured to allow you to perform (complex) queries on your Content Fragments.